jacopotagliabue/FREE_7773/README.md

 # FREE_7773
-Repo containing material for the NYU class (Master of Engineering) I teach on NLP, ML Sys etc.
+Repo containing material for the NYU class (Master of Engineering) I teach on NLP, ML Sys etc. For context on what the class is trying to achieve and, *especially* what is NOT, please refer to the introductory slides in the relevant folder.

 This repo is a WIP: check back often for updates, documentation, new slides etc.